SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-diagnosis-consensus-2-criteria/index.md

 tags: tests standards
 -->

-# Mast Cell Activation Syndrome (mast cellAS): diagnosis consensus-2 criteria
+# Mast Cell Activation Syndrome (MCAS): diagnosis consensus-2 criteria

 [Source](https://www.degruyter.com/document/doi/10.1515/dx-2020-0005/html).
 Diagnosis established upon demonstration of the major criterion combined with at least one minor criterion (and absence of any other disease better accounting for the problems).